sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 ### Day 65: October 28, 2018
 #### :mortar_board: Learning

 **Today's Progress:** Missed a day yesterday due to travel.
-Also my dog got sick and is now at the vet hospital :( I'm picking up where I left it on, a SQL video from CS50's side material.
+Also my dog got sick (acute pancreatitis) and is now at the vet hospital :(
+I'm picking up where I left it on, a SQL video from CS50's side material.
 And started looking into Pset 7.

-day 66
+### Day 66: October 29, 2018
+#### :mortar_board: Learning
-learning about the stock market. starting pset7. finance
+**Today's Progress:** Learning about the stock market.
+Starting pset7 "Finance".

+### October 30, 2018
+#### RIP Pipo
+My dog passed away this day.
+I stopped the challenge because I couldn't bring myself to do anything.
+I feel so terrible.
+He was my baby and he suffered so much :'( He was only 5 years old.
+There were so many things we didn't get to do, so much more love to give.

+### November 4, 2018
+#### Getting ready for websummit
+I'm so anxious about going, I almost gave up on going but I know I need to do it for myself.
+I need to get out of my comfort zone and fight these stupid feelings and self-doubt.